frictionlessdata/datapackage-r/README.md

 Save data package to target destination.

   - `target (String)` - path where to save a data package
   - `(errors$DataPackageError)` - raises error if something goes wrong
   - `(Boolean)` - returns true on success

 ### Resource

 A class for working with data resources.
 You can read or iterate tabular resources using the `iter/read` methods and all resource as bytes using `rowIter/rowRead` methods.

 Consider we have some local csv file.
 It could be inline data or remote link - all supported by `Resource` class (except local files for in-brower usage of course).
-But say it's `cities.csv` for now:
+But say it’s `cities.csv` for now:

 ``` csv
 city,location